Master Agreement (E204CW)

 e.
 Make any attempt to circumvent the technological measure(s) that controls access to or use of Esri Offerings;

 f.
 Store, cache, use, upload, distribute, or sublicense Content or otherwise use Esri Offerings in violation of Esri's or a third-party's rights, including intellectual property rights, privacy rights, nondiscrimination laws, export laws, or any other applicable law or regulation;

 g.
 Remove or obscure any Esri or its licensors' patent, copyright, trademark, proprietary rights notices, or legends contained in or affixed to any Esri Offerings, output, metadata file, or online or hard-copy attribution page of any Data or Documentation;

 h.
 Unbundle or independently use individual or component parts of Esri Offerings;

 i.
 Incorporate any portion of Esri Offerings into a product or service for third-party use that competes with the Esri Offerings;

 j.
 Publish or in any other way communicate the results of benchmark tests run on Beta Products without the prior written permission of Esri and its licensors; or

 k.
-Use, incorporate, modify, distribute, provide access to, or combine any Esri Offerings in a manner that would subject any part of the Esri Offerings to open-source or open-database license terms that require any part of the Esri Offerings to be:
+Use, incorporate, modify, distribute, provide access to, or combine any Esri Offerings in a manner that would subject any Esri Offering to open-source or open-database license terms that require any part of the Esri Offering to be

 1. Disclosed in source code form to third parties;